APogue/APogue.github.io/_drafts/outline-v3/2024-12-3-Outline-v3-intro.md

 To understand why a political position that sides with a known terrorist organization is protected by the First Amendment we use UCLA's "two way street" principle.

-Neither the United states, nor the countries bordering Gaza, Israel and Egypt, recognize Hamas.
-The reasons are numerous, with insurgency and smuggling, militant alliances, border security issues, and political and ideological tensions chief among them.

-For the sake of the "Palestinian perspective" we focus on Israel.

-Israel does not recognize Hamas.
-They are a de facto government in Gaza.
-Hamas in turn does not recognize Israel.

 While Gaza has not been directly occupied since 2005, the combination of Israel’s military operations, the perimeter blockade’s humanitarian toll, and border violence has led to significant Palestinian deaths, which groups like Hamas cite as part of their grievances.